compasjs/compas/packages/code-gen/src/experimental/README.md

     - Scopes
     - Indentation
   - Language specific writers
-    - Docblocks
+    - Documentation blocks
     - Functions
     - control flow
     - imports
-  - Generator specific writer extending language writers
+  - Generator-specific writer extending language writers
-    - Generator specific constructs
+    - Generator-specific constructs
-    - Each language specific implementation of a generator should have the same API
+    - Each language-specific implementation of a generator should have the same API
-- Support strict language implementation;
-  - No dangling constants
-  - Typescript strict mode
+- Outputfiles in the generate context may become something like:
+  - `Map<path, { contents: string[] }>`
+  - This results in not having to a generate each file in one pass, but instead provide some API's to `getAndCreate`, `checkIfExists`, etc.
+- Support strict language implementation.
+We want to pass strict compile / lint checks for each target language / runtime / library.
+  - Determine, document and test the strict Typescript & typescript-eslint settings that are supported
+  - Determine, document and test the strict ESLint settings that are supported